 Through mapping, NOAH aims to make water data more accessible and understandable.

 The map depicts shifts in rainfall and surface water patterns across the planet over the last four decades.
 By comparing changes in the water surface level and rainfall highs and lows, you can begin to identify how your community has been affected by water fluctuations, and by how much.

 We invite you to use NOAH to explore a host of topics: In regions where the amount of water in lakes and rivers has changed substantially, governments treat water data as a national secret.
 Recently, as more dams, dikes and homes have been built along waterways, downstream effects have manifested.
 For example, in southern Louisiana and coastal Bangladesh, dams constructed upstream have blocked water supply to communities downstream.

 Unprecedented climate change is already contributing to more extreme conditions.
-Droughts are now longer, the monsoons increasingly erratic.
+Droughts are now longer and frequent, the monsoons increasingly erratic.
 NOAH strives to help you tease out these trends, and find the underlying stories.

 NOAH gives journalists rich opportunities to discover, report and tell stories.

 Touring the world in NOAH, you can find a town where the community’s reservoir is severely depleted, but rainfall has remained stable; raising questions about water management or upstream engineering.
 You may also stumble upon an area where little has changed on the surface, but where rainfall highs and lows have fluctuated dramatically.
 How has that impacted the communities?

 If you’re a journalist covering a particular area, you can request the raw data for that region.
 When a climate or water event crops up, you’ll then have historical and modern-day data on-hand to inform your reporting.

 The journalists on our team are available to guide you through the map, talk through story ideas and share tips on climate reporting.
 If you reach out to us at email@example.com, one of our journalists will respond within the week and set up a time to chat.